 Whilst it is hard to leave the beach, pool, sunbed or balcony behind and put on some clothes, you won’t want to miss the wonderful things that are going on in the local area.

-It’s a little known area of Spain as far as Brits are concerned, and I can’t fathom why, as it’s incredibly vibrant, steeped in history, with stunning landscapes, up-market and cosmopolitan towns and plenty to see and do, all year round.
+It’s a little known area of Spain as far as Brits are concerned, but it shouldn’t be as it’s incredibly vibrant, steeped in history, with stunning landscapes, up-market and cosmopolitan towns and plenty to see and do, all year round.

 Cartagena – ‘Puerto de Culturas’